Go to main content

 Objective Evaluation and Anti-Discrimination Compliance

-• Family situation, pregnancy, or parenting plans
+• Family status, pregnancy, or parental plans

 • Ethnic origin, religion, sexual orientation